Queen Victoria 1887 Gold Sovereign Sydney Mint

 The base of the "E" sits on a line drawn between the 1st and 2nd stops;

-The 2nd stop sits in a recessed area above the base of the truncation;
+The 2nd stop sits on the edge of the base of the truncation;

-The base of the "B" sits on a line drawn between the 2nd and 3rd stops;
+The base of the "B" is bisected by a line drawn between the 2nd and 3rd stops;

-The 3rd stop sits on a line drawn from the right of the base of the B.
+The 3rd stop sits on the edge of the base of the truncation.

 Rarity in Superior Condition